-- Navigate to the Rapid Avian Information Locator (RAIL) tool.
-Go to the DoD AKN Portal (dodakn.org).
-Click on the "Manage Data Now" button on the home screen.
-Scroll down to the heading "Make Decisions" and click on the RAIL tool (https://data.pointblue.org/apps/rail/) - 2.
+- 1. Navigate to the Rapid Avian Information Locator (RAIL) tool.
+(You can find a link to the RAIL tool on the DoD AKN Portal (dodakn.org) under the "Manage Data" tab.
+Scroll down to the heading "Make Decisions" and click on the RAIL tool.) - 2.
 Let's start by getting oriented to navigating the map and selecting in the RAIL Tool - a.
 To zoom in / out, click on the Plus/Minus icons at the top of the screen.
 You can also Double click the mouse to zoom in and Shift-Double click to zoom out. - b.
 To pan, click-hold the mouse and drag. - c.
 To change the underlying base map, click on either the Topo or Satellite options in the upper right corner. - d.
-Go to location you can type in an address or place name, hit Enter, and the map will zoom to that location. - e.
+Go to location on the top right hand side of the window, you can type in an address or place name, hit Enter, and the map will zoom to that location. - e.
 Select Area this lets you draw a polygon on the map, ending that polygon entry by double clicking to close or by clicking again on the first point.
 As soon as the area is defined, the Get Results button becomes available. - f.
 Use all available species this lets you select specific species to query.
-The default is all available species, but you can type species names or codes into this box to query for a list of specific species. - g.
-Get Results this will load the RAIL report on species you chose found in the area you drew.
-Click on FILTER RESULTS button at the top of the report to filter species by a variety of characteristics.
-Click on the expand button at the right side of any row (Detail - "v") to get full description about this species, including PIF population estimates, physical characteristics, habitat, biology, conservation status, picture, distribution map, and AKN phenology graph.
+The default is all available species, but you can type species names or codes into this box to query for a list of specific species.